-Cognitive Behavioural Therapy (CBT) is a focused, shorter-term type of psychotherapy.
+Cognitive-behavioural therapy (CBT) is a focused, shorter-term type of psychotherapy.
 It helps people to develop healthy skills, tools, and strategies.
-CBT focuses on the problems of daily life, helping people make sense of what is happening around them and how their core beliefs and perceptions affect the way they feel and behave.
+CBT focuses on the problems of daily life.
+CBT helps people make sense of what is happening around them and how their core beliefs and perceptions affect the way they feel and behave.

 • bipolar disorder

 • posttraumatic stress disorder (PTSD)